Meghna Patel

-Meghna Patel is an Indian actress, model, singer, writer, and film producer who works in Hindi films and TV series.
+Meghna Patel is an Indian Actor, model, singer, writer, and film producer who works in Hindi films and TV series.
 She has received awards for her regional films, including the Aap Ki Awaz Award, Nehru Award, Aiwaa Award, Gauravvanta Gujarati Award, Global Cinema Award, and the Roshan Sitare Bollywood Award.

 Meghna Patel made her debut the Hindi film Welcome in 2007.
 She has worked on several Bhojpuri films such as Raja Thakur in 2007, Hamaar Gaon Hamaar Desh (2009), Ghar Aaja Pardeshi (2010), and Hindi films Aishwarya and Faraar and South Indian film Solar Swapnam.
 She made TV serial Kahani Chandrakanta Ki for channel Sahara One.

 Early life

 Patel was born on 26 June in the Nadiad town of Gujarat.
 She attended the Vidhya Vikas school and M.S.
 University Vadodara and studied to be a graduate in commerce (B.COM).
 She has said she started to dance at age three.
 She also used to run Kalamegh Dance Academy for kids in Vadodara before coming to Mumbai.